theia-ide/theia-timeline-extension/README.md

     npm install -g yarn

+## Build the app

+    yarn

 ## Running the browser example

     yarn rebuild:browser
     cd browser-app
     yarn start

-Open http://localhost:3000 in the browser.
+Open http://localhost:3000 in the browser and here open the example folder of this project.
+Then open timeline-data.json with Timeline.

 ## Running the Electron example